jdsandifer/blog/ideas/2018-09-27/index.md

 For all your website testing needs, go to [Web Page Test](https://www.webpagetest.org/).

 ## Progressive JPEG Compression
-One thing that's not necessarily automatically handled by Gatsby is Progressive JPEG Compression.
+One thing that's not automatically handled by Gatsby is Progressive JPEG Compression.
-It's important to make use of technological advances that solve problems and one recent in images is progressive compression.
+It's worth using technological advancements that solve problems and one recent solution in images is **progressive compression**.
-This is the pictures you've seen online that load as blurry images, but get sharper with time.
+You've probably seen pictures online that load as blurry or very simple images, but get sharper or more complex after a few seconds.
 The idea is that this enables you to see the layout of the page and an approximation of the final image *very* quickly.
-Often that's all that's needed to give you context for what you're reading.
+Often that's all that's needed to give you context for what you're reading so I highly recommend taking advantage of it.

 Here's a great [article about progressive JPEG's](https://cloudinary.com/blog/progressive_jpegs_and_green_martians) - it has green martians!
 (And useful information, too.)

-The solution I chose to make progressive JPEG's was install mozjpeg using Homebrew (on MacOS).
+The solution I chose to make progressive JPEG's was to install `mozjpeg` using Homebrew (on MacOS).
 I wasted a lot of time learning about compiling from source code before I realized a Homebrew install was possible.
 I wish I had seen that earlier, but such is life. :-)

+I'm currently running it from the command line by hand, but I plan to explore adding `mozjpeg` into my Gatsby configuration so I can automate the process.

 ## I Had Fun
 Even as I write this blog post, I'm simply editing a file on GitHub.
-Sometimes I use my development environment, but other times I just edit right on GitHub - it doesn't publish until I push to the master branch so it's safe to draft, revise, and tweak right on GitHub!
+Sometimes I use my development environment, but other times I just edit right in my repo - it doesn't publish until I push to the master branch so it's safe to draft, revise, and tweak on GitHub!
-Even after I commit on the master branch, nothing goes live unless everything compiles correctly so I know I'm safe from stupid mistakes causing my site to go down.
+Even after I commit on the master branch, nothing goes live unless everything compiles correctly so I know I'm safe from simple mistakes causing my site to go down.

-In then end, I really like Netlify as a host, but the important thing is to leverage modern technology to make your life easier.
+In then end, I really like Netlify as a host, but the important thing is that I'm leveraging modern technology to make my life easier.
-Continuous deployment is an awesome solution to speed up your web development.
+Continuous deployment is an awesome tool that speeds up my web development and I highly recommend it!